Read David Hume with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of David Hume’s 7 greatest contributions to philosophy.

-Where David Hume still shapes later thought.
+Seven ways David Hume still shapes later thought

 A map is useful only if it shows relations.
 The reader should be able to say what is central, what is derivative, and where neighboring views start to compete.